Solomon-analytics/Python-ETL-Pipeline-for-Sales-Shipment-Analytics/README.md

 **Project Overview**
 ---
 This project covers the full data lifecycle:
-- Data Architecture: Designing a modern Data Warehouse using the Medallion Architecture Bronze, Silver, and Gold layers
+- Data Architecture: Designing a modern Data pipeline using the Medallion Architecture Bronze, Silver, and Gold layers
 - ETL Pipelines: Extracting, transforming, and loading data from POS and ERP source systems into the warehouse
 - Data Modelling: Designed a star schema for orders, shipments, customers, and products, supporting scalable analytics.
 - Analytical & Reporting creating SQL-based reports using Views and dashboards to deliver actionable insights for stakeholders.